McCain returns to Arizona to continue recovering from side effects of chemotherapy treatment for glioblastoma

 He is not involved in McCain’s care, but his team at the Cleveland Clinic has enrolled patients in a number of clinical trials for glioblastoma treatments.

-, 274 glioblastoma multiforme studies across the country are active or recruiting.
+According to the National Institutes of Health’s clinical trials database, 274 glioblastoma multiforme studies across the country are active or recruiting.

 “The brain tumor community is very united in our quest for finding better treatments for our patients, and I think the progress will come through clearly planned and orchestrated clinical trials, looking at both approaches, immunotherapies … and appropriate uses of targeted therapies, which will go and attack the genes that drive a particular tumor,” Ahluwalia said.